Author: Page 1 of 2

 🚦Delete the email and forget about it. 👍

 If you are still concerned, go to Amazon.co.uk in you browser.
 Open Edge, Google Chrome, Firefox, which ever browser you like to use and type in amazon.co.uk.
 This will take you straight to the genuine site.
 You can then safely login.
-If there is a problem with your account it will says so at this point.
+If there is a problem with your account it will say so at this point.

 If you are still worried, give me a call.
 I am more than happy to put your mind at rest. 😀